 During his time as a staff writer he was embedded with the 3rd Brigade Combat Team, 1st Armored Division for three days at Fort Bliss.

-After a 6 month stint as a staff writer, he was promoted briefly to assistant editor.
-Now he’s the editor and has been with the weekly for nine years.
+After an eight year stint as a staff writer, he was promoted briefly to assistant editor for six months, then to editor in April 2017.

 From Gray’s desk, he can see the border fence of Juarez, Mexico.
 El Paso covers business and economic news, but also financial news that is of interest to the community.
 Their audience is largely business people and professionals.